faizanzafar40/faizanzafar40.github.io/README.md

 Source code of my personal website **talhaparacha.com**.

-Hosted at Github Pages (obv), powered by Jekyll using Minimal Mistakes theme.
+Hosted at Github Pages, powered by Jekyll using Minimal Mistakes theme.